 SSN encourages our members to participate in their regional chapters.

-A city with at least 15 registered members of the SSN may request permission to organize regional chapter.
+A city in each provinces with at least 15 registered members of the SSN may request permission to organize regional chapter.
 Chapter designation may be applied for at any time and will be expeditiously considered by the executive committee.

 SSN members in that region should email the following to the SSN General Secretary: